Adam5Wu/U8g2_Arduino/README.md

 Caveat:
 * Current implementation require in-memory glyph data cache
 	* There are two caching modes:
-		1. Dynamic memory allocation, will consume memory up to the largest single glyph in the font
+		1. [Default] Dynamic memory allocation, will consume memory up to the largest single glyph in the font
 			* Requires `malloc()` and `free()` support
 			* Requires additional call to `u8g2_CleanupBuffer()` to release buffer
 				* C++ `U8G2` objects will automatically invoke in destructor